Window Parts, Materials & Components

 The best thing you can do to make sure you get the correct operator is to look for an inscription on the existing operator indicating its manufacturer.
 If you can’t find one, you’ll have to rely on its form and mechanism to choose a new crank operator.

 Although it may seem difficult at first, especially if you’ve never done this before, replacing a casement window crank is quite a straightforward task.
 The most important thing you should pay attention to is getting a crank handle (and operator, if needed) that fits your window.
+Before replacing a window operator, confirm that the replacement matches the existing hardware and window configuration.
+If the operator is difficult to access or the sash cannot be safely supported, professional installation is recommended.

 Today, we’ll tell you how to replace a dual-arm operator on a casement window.